Quilfort/Python_Image_Colab/README.md

 Before proceeding, download the [DreamShapers](https://civitai.com/models/4384/dreamshaper) model.
 In the future, efforts will be made to simplify the model download process.

 ---

+# Personal Note

+I built this project for my buddy Peter because he loves messing around with AI images but isn't too tech-savvy.
+The Auto1111 SDK Python library makes things a lot easier for him.

+This project is also my first shot at connecting Google Colab with GitHub.
+It's been a learning curve, but it's cool to see how they can team up for some creative projects.

+Feel free to give it a go, add your touch, and have fun exploring the AI image-making scene!

+---